Barclaya motleyi: Generative reproduction

 The flowers are emergent and chasmogamous.
 Autogamy can occur in Barclaya motleyi.
 The fruits ripen within 4–5 months.

 Taxonomy

-Publication

 It was first described by Joseph Dalton Hooker in 1860.

-Type specimen

 The type specimen was collected by James Motley in Bangarmassing, Kalimantan, Indonesia between 1857 and 1858.

 Species delimitation

 Barclaya kunstleri was believed to be synonymous with Barclaya motleyi, but is now believed to be a separate species.
 It had also been previously treated as Barclaya motleyi var. kunstleri King and it is still regarded as a synonym of Barclaya motleyi by other sources.

 Likewise, Barclaya hirta is regarded as a synonym of Barclaya motleyi, but is accepted as a separate species by others.

-Hybridisation
+Putative hybridisation

 It has been speculated, that Barclaya kunstleri may be a result of hybridisation of Barclaya motleyi and Barclaya longifolia.

 Etymology

 The specific epithet motleyi honours James Motley, who discovered this species, and sent preserved specimens to England.
 Motley had chosen the specific epithet rotundifolia, but after he and his family were killed, Joseph Dalton Hooker decided to name it in honour of its deceased discoverer.